Magnetic measurement for the win!

-Measurement is an important skill that can be practiced now and have a HUGE impact on later.
+We scoop up our magnetic tiles and set them up with a little mathematical twist.
+Measurement is an important skill that can be practiced now and have a HUGE impact on later. – bonus, it’s fun!

 So grab those magnetic tiles, and let’s get started with this preschool measurement activity!

 RELATED: Curious about where to start?
 Start here with our Startup Guide to Breakfast Invitations.

 Why do we measure on the ground?

-We have been doing Breakfast Invitations for over two years now.
+We have been doing Breakfast Invitations for over three years now.
 (How is that possible?!)

 Isn’t that true for us adults as well?
-Although I enjoy the same venti green tea at Starbucks, I also enjoy visiting new locations around the area.
-Same drink, different view.
+Although I enjoy the same venti green tea at the coffee shop, I also enjoy visiting new coffee shop locations around the area—same drink, different view.

 Why is measurement important?

 Measurement is also the foundation of making comparisons.

 The more we measure now, the more we can prepare our preschoolers for collecting data and finding relationships in comparisons down the road.

 RELATED: Have Washi tape?
 We have measurement ideas for that!

 Why is movement necessary?

 According to the Center for Disease Control, childhood obesity is a severe problem in the United States, putting children and adolescents at risk for poor health.
 Obesity prevalence among children and adolescents is still too high.

-Yet another reason why we need to keep our kids active and stimulate learning with hands-on play and practice!
+Another reason we need to keep our kids active and stimulate learning is hands-on play and practice!

 Setting up this measurement activity is simple!

 First, place your painter’s tape at a variety of lengths.

-Measure out your magnetic tiles to ensure you have enough. – Preschoolers can reuse magnetic tiles for each line if you do not have enough for all three or four lines at one time.
+Once your lines are placed, measure out your magnetic tiles to ensure you have enough. – Preschoolers can reuse magnetic tiles for each line if they do not have enough for all three or four lines at one time.

-Place a small piece of paper at the end of each line for your preschooler or you to write the total amount.
+Finally, place a small piece of paper at each line’s end for your preschooler or you to write the total amount.

 RELATED: Love magnetic tiles?
 You will also love our list of open-ended toys here.